danielkepinski/project3/README.md

 3. Read through existing comments and adds their own via the comment form.
 4. Choose to share a post using the “Share this post” feature, filling in an email form.
 5. Engage regularly as the blog is updated with new content.
+6. Quickly see new posts since my last visit.

 #### Admin User